On the finiteness of twists of irreducible symplectic varieties: Introduction

+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 \begin{ack} The author is deeply grateful to his advisor Naoki Imai for deep encouragement and helpful advice.
 The author also would like to thank Tetsushi Ito for helpful comments on Lemma \ref{lemmamainrefined}.
 Moreover, the author would like to thank Yohsuke Matsuzawa, Shou Yoshikawa, Kenta Hashizume, Alexei N. Skorobogatov, Yuki Yamamoto for helpful suggestions.
+The author also thank the referee for constructive suggestions and reading the manuscript carefully.
 The author was supported by JSPS KAKENHI Grant number JP19J22795. \end{ack}